 Here we have two Global Dimensions, Department and Area.
-It's important to note that Dynamics 365 for Financials only allows you to have two global dimensions.
+It's important to note that Business Central only allows you to have two global dimensions.

 In addition to these global dimensions being used on journals, sales, purchase lines and master data, they can also be used as filters on the chart of accounts.

-Hopefully this post gives you a very basic understanding of what a Dimension is and how to access them in D365 for Financials.
-Part II of this multi-blog post series will cover how to create Dimensions and Dimension values in Microsoft Dynamics 365 for Financials.
+Hopefully this post gives you a very basic understanding of what a Dimension is and how to access them in Business Central.
+Part II of this multi-blog post series will cover how to create Dimensions and Dimension values in Business Central.